10 KDP FAQs – Amazon’s Kindle Direct Publishing

 The second page has:

-Print ISBN, Publication Date, Print Options (interiror paper type, trim size, bleed settings, paperback cover settings) Manuscript, Cover, Book Preview
+Print ISBN, Publication Date, Print Options (interior paper type, trim size, bleed settings, paperback cover settings) Manuscript, Cover, Book Preview

 The third and final page has: